PERPICH ALUMNI: A CREATIVE community MORE THAN 4,000 STRONG!

-From the Alpha Class of 1991 to this year’s graduating class, Perpich graduates can be found throughout Minnesota, across the U.S. and on just about every continent (even Antarctica!).
+From the Alpha Class of 1991 to this year’s graduating class, Perpich graduates can be found throughout Minnesota, across the U.S., and on just about every continent (even Antarctica!).

-Many of you also are parents.
+Many of you are also parents.
 In fact, some of you have kids who are Perpich graduates or current students.
 Time flies.

-This is one more gathering place for the tribe.
+This is one more gathering place for the community.
 Stop here for breaking news, for ways to get involved, to get help in planning reunions, to check interesting links that we think could be helpful, useful or just kind of Perpichy.

 These alumni will tell you.